A family-focused long-term care residence

 Halverson Concrete in Hudson, Wisconsin did an amazing and precise job with the footings and foundation work.
 What a great crew.
 Cemstone Concrete trucks brought the concrete for the foundation and are giving a generous charitable consideration for their materials.
 Thank you!

-August 8 update: Concrete basement floor is poured.
-(1) Jim Larson from Larson Plumbing installed the tubing for the Uponor radiant floor heating at a charitable discount for us.
+August 8 update: Concrete basement floor is poured (below) (1) Jim Larson from Larson Plumbing installed the tubing for the Uponor radiant floor heating at a charitable discount for us.
 This product on both levels will make the floors warm for our residents and staff.
 (2) Halverson Concrete attached a layer of rebar, and then the Cemstone trucks arrived with the concrete, with the added color we'd chosen.
 Cemstone again gave Granite House a per-yard discount on the concrete.
 Within a few hours the "flat work" team had the lower level and garage floors poured and leveled.
 (3) The crew used hand and power tools to complete the finish and began to score lines in the surface to prevent cracking.
 (4) Foreman Darin Schlueter came out to see the work and will return with his crew when the upper floor is ready to be poured.

 Granite House property, November 2016.